 To create a new channel within a team, first click on the three dots on the side of your selected team.
 You will then see the option to “add channel”.
 Once you click this, you will be able to name your channel and add an (optional) description.
 Select the “add” button and your team is made.

-Conversations can be started within the relevant channel by typing a message in the conversation field at the bottom of the screen.
-Once you have posted a message, it will be visible to all team members.
+Conversations can be started within the relevant chat or channel by typing a message in the conversation field at the bottom of the screen.
+Once you have posted a message in a channel, it will be visible to all team members.
 Any members of the channel can type and post messages.
 You can have multiple conversations taking place in different channels at the same time.
 Replying to messages couldn't be simpler and as more replies happen we start to build a conversation thread.
 All replies are linked together so that we know they are related to the same topic.